 The nachos come with cheese by default, but these salty, crunchy chips are vegan if you get them with guac and tomatoes.
 You can also make the Nachos BellGrande vegan by getting it without cheese and sour cream and swapping the beef with black beans.

 Taco Bell’s Mexican Pizza made a much anticipated return to the menu last fall.
 The Veggie Mexican Pizza already omits beef, but order it without cheese to make it vegan.
 This will leave you with a crunchy “pizza” shell, refried beans, tomatoes, and Mexican pizza sauce.
 Add jalapeños or a side of guacamole for a heftier meal.

 Need breakfast?
 You won’t find much at Taco Bell, but you will find hash browns and coffee.
 It may be humble, but potatoes and caffeine will get the job done when you’re in a pinch with no other options around you.

 No shame if you order more than one bag.
 These crispy, light-as-air snacks are slightly reminiscent of churros and Cinnamon Toast Crunch cereal.

 13 Mountain Dew Baja Blast Freeze

 This is the famed Baja Blast but in slushie form.
-Unfortunately, the other Freezes are made with confectioner’s sugar, but this light blue frozen treat will cool you off on a hot summer day.
+Unfortunately, the other Freezes are made with confectioner’s sugar, but this light blue frozen treat will cool you off on a warm day.